havron/hogsmeade/content/home/about.md

 -->

 ## Contacting Me
-I fluctuate my studies between [upstate New York](https://www.cs.cornell.edu/information/ithaca) and [New York City](https://tech.cornell.edu); [you can book me {{<fa book>}}](https://havron.youcanbook.me) for appointments at either location.
+I [regularly fluctuate](https://en.wikipedia.org/wiki/Oxymoron) my studies between [upstate New York](https://www.cs.cornell.edu/information/ithaca) and [New York City](https://tech.cornell.edu); [you can book me {{<fa book>}}](https://havron.youcanbook.me) for appointments at either location (or propose a better venue).
 A simple, auditable channel for secure communication with me [is available {{<fa key>}}](https://keybase.io/samh) and encouraged for the cautious and privacy-minded.
 I am also addressable by my _lastname_ at my [department domain](https://ddg.gg/cornell%20computer%20science) for standard e-mail. __<span style="color:#B31B1B">Journalists and Media</span>__: here is a [brief biography](/bio/) suitable for print.

 <!--
 Any URL that looks like "www.bagend.hobbiton.shire/~gandalf" generally admits